johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 include the SVCB.

-Note: the requirement for the SVCB record to be included only if it is DNSSEC-signed has the consequence that the OTS transport signal cannot be present for an unsigned zone using vanity names in the zone for its nameservers.
+Note: the requirement for the SVCB record to be included only if it is DNSSEC-signed has the consequence that the DTS transport signal cannot be present for an unsigned zone using vanity names in the zone for its nameservers.